-Dose increases from 400 mg to 600 mg or 800 mg in patients with chronic phase disease, or from 600 mg to a maximum of 800 mg (given as 400 mg twice daily) in patients with accelerated phase or blast crisis may be considered in the absence of severe adverse drug reaction and severe non-leukaemia-related neutropenia or thrombocytopenia in the following circumstances: disease progression (at any time); failure to achieve a satisfactory haematological response after at least 3 months of treatment; failure to achieve a cytogenetic response after 12 months of treatment; or loss of a previously achieved haematological and/or cytogenetic response.
+Dose increases from 600 mg to a maximum of 800 mg (given as 400 mg twice daily) in patients with blast crisis may be considered in the absence of severe adverse drug reaction and severe non-leukaemia-related neutropenia or thrombocytopenia in the following circumstances: disease progression (at any time); failure to achieve a satisfactory haematological response after at least 3 months of treatment; failure to achieve a cytogenetic response after 12 months of treatment; or loss of a previously achieved haematological and/or cytogenetic response.
 Patients should be monitored closely following dose escalation given the potential for an increased incidence of adverse reactions at higher dosages.

-Posology for CML in paediatric patients
+Posology for CML in children

 Dosing for children should be on the basis of body surface area (mg/m2).
 The dose of 340 mg/m2 daily is recommended for children with chronic phase CML and advanced phase CML (not to exceed the total dose of 800 mg).
 Treatment can be given as a once daily dose or alternatively the daily dose may be split into two administrations - one in the morning and one in the evening.
 The dose recommendation is currently based on a small number of paediatric patients (see sections 5.1 and 5.2).
 There is no experience with the treatment of children below 2 years of age.